hardcamls/zprize/ntt-results.md

 Using these criteria, our best build is also the 32-core variant with a FOM of 0.2829

-## Result from Optimized-Layout Builds
+## Result from Optimised-Layout Builds

-Here is a detailed breakdown of a runtime sample of an optimized 64-core build:
+Here is a detailed breakdown of a runtime sample of an optimised 64-core build:
-(The power and utilization is similar to the normal-layout builds)
+(The power and utilisation is similar to the normal-layout builds)

-__Breakdown of a 2^24 optimized-layout 64-core evaluation__
+__Breakdown of a 2^24 optimised-layout 64-core evaluation__

 |               Task                     |   Time  |
 |----------------------------------------|---------|